-Our Painless platform, which includes the ACD440 and TrkA-NAM pain projects, also continues to make progress.
-With our TRPV1 antagonist ACD440, which we are primarily developing for local treatment of peripheral neuropathic pain (nerve injury pain), we have previously obtained positive clinical Phase IIa results in patients with chronic neuropathic pain.
+Our pain projects in the Painless platform, ACD440 and Trka-NAM, continue to make good progress.
+With our TRPV1 antagonist ACD440, which we are primarily developing for topical treatment of peripheral neuropathic pain (nerve injury pain), we have previously obtained positive clinical Phase IIa results in patients with chronic neuropathic pain.
 We have also conducted a Phase Ib clinical trial in nociceptive pain (tissue damage pain), in which, as in the Phase IIa study, we were also able to reduce the pain by about 50%.
-The results from these clinical studies have shown that ACD440, which is administered as a gel that is applied to the skin, demonstrates good suitability for further clinical development.
-We are now preparing for continued Phase II clinical trials with the compound.
+The results from these studies have shown that ACD440, which is administered as a gel applied to the skin, demonstrates good suitability for continued clinical development, where we are now preparing for further complementary Phase II studies.

-Neuropathic pain is an area with great unmet medical need, especially with respect to finding alternatives to opioids, and we believe that ACD440 could significantly improve quality of life for patients suffering from this type of pain.
-Only one out of five patients is satisfied with their current treatment.2) During the last quarter, we organized a seminar on neuropathic pain and ACD440 together with pain expert Dr. Rolf Karlström at Uppsala University and Uppsala University Hospital.
-If you want to know more, the seminar is available on our website and YouTube channel.3)
+Neuropathic pain is an area with great unmet medical need, especially with respect to finding alternatives to opioids.
+We believe that ACD440 could significantly improve quality of life for patients suffering from this type of pain.
+Only one in five patients is satisfied with their current treatment4), highlighting the great unmet medical need and associated societal burden.
+Our aim is for ACD440 to become a key treatment of choice in this area.